csnazell/plant-model/README.md

 [examples/](https://github.com/csnazell/plant-model/tree/main/examples) directory contains a number of scripts constructing example plant simulations & plotting output.

 The scripts run simulations with example data output & plotting.
 All have debug logging enabled and are relatively verbose in terms of output to aid understanding.

+These scripts can be run either by pulling them into the REPL via `include()` or by running from the command line with `julia --project=. examples/<script>.jl`.

 ### [examples/Clock.jl](https://github.com/csnazell/plant-model/blob/main/examples/Clock.jl)